mprtcz/Trainer/README.md

 # Trainer
-Java application which allows user to keep track of any performed activity, storing all data in a SQL database.
+Java application which allows a user to keep track of any performed activity, storing all data in a SQL database.
-Application perform statistical analysis and presents results on two graphs.
+Application performs statistical analysis and presents results in two graphs.

 To generate a jar file of this project using maven:
   1. after cloning the project, open terminal in the project's main directory and type: